Steven A. Morrow

-Steven "Steve" A. Morrow is an American production sound mixer.
-Morrow has been nominated for the Academy Award for Best Sound or Best Achievement in Sound Mixing a total of three times for his work on La La Land, A Star is Born, and Ford v Ferrari.
-He has been nominated for three BAFTA Film Awards for Best Sound for La La Land, A Star is Born, and Ford v Ferrari.
+Steven A. Morrow is an American production sound mixer.

-His work on critically acclaimed musical-drama La La Land earned him many awards and nominations including Academy Award for Best Sound Mixing (shared with Andy Nelson and Ai-Ling Lee) at the 89th Academy Awards.
+Morrow has been nominated for the Academy Award for Best Sound or Best Achievement in Sound Mixing a total of four times for his work on La La Land, A Star is Born, Ford v Ferrari, and Maestro.
+He has been nominated for three BAFTA Awards for Best Sound for La La Land, A Star is Born (2018), and Ford v Ferrari.